 - Shopping apps or digital wallets – Shoppers who don’t want to pay with credit cards might prefer to use shopping apps or digital wallets, such as PayPal, Venmo, Shop Pay, Apple Pay, Samsung Pay, or Google Pay.

-- Buy now, pay later (BNPL) services – According to CB Insights, Americans spent an estimated $20 to $25 billion using BNPL services in 2020.
-Globally, deferred payment purchases are expected to top $1 trillion by 2025.
+- Buy now, pay later (BNPL) services – In 2023, the buy now, pay later (BNPL) market size is expected to expand by 25.5%, to a total of $94.9 billion.
+By 2024, it’s estimated to jump by 18.2% annually and surpass $100 billion for the first time, to hit $112.1 billion.
 Adding this option to your eCommerce site not only caters to consumers’ desires for alternative payment methods, it also enables you to boost AOV.
-Some retailers have reported AOV increases of 20% to 30% after adding BNPL services.
+Some retailers have reported CVR increases of 20% to 30% after adding BNPL services.
 Examples of some high-demand BNPL options to consider include Klarna, Four, and AfterPay.

 5. Clarify pertinent information early